 The Economy - Who Does it Serve?

-The wealthy control our money supply and it’s distribution.
+The wealthy currently control our money supply and it’s distribution.
 This global financial ecosystem was designed several hundred years ago, by the rich, for the benefit of the rich.
-Most people don’t realize that almost all the money in circulation comes not from the government, but from private banks that are owned by guess who – the wealthy.
+Most people are not aware that almost all the money in circulation does not come from the government, but from private banks that are owned by guess who – the wealthy (1%).

 But that is not all.
 When the banks create money out of thin air, they only create the principal with each loan, but not the interest.
 That interest gets pulled out of the existing money supply.
 Thus, the wealthy designed a system that, with each loan, takes a portion of the wealth from the rest of us and gives it to themselves.
 That is why the rich are getting richer and the rest of us are getting poorer.
 And that is also why governments throughout the world fail to ever permanently fix the problems that beset the rest of us, as they too borrow from the wealthy to pay for government programs.
 And then we pay for that borrowing with our taxes!
 The system is absolutely rigged to favor the wealthy.